 You might be aware of Girona’s culinary delights (Catalonia’s third-largest city is home to El Celler de Can Roca, widely regarded as one of the best restaurants in the world), but there are plenty of other attractions, too: the cobbled Jewish Quarter, historic sights such as the medieval walls and the Arab baths, the atmospheric shopping streets around the river.
 It’s also home to the two architect-designed apartments at Alemanys 5 – stunning both inside and out, and unbeatable for long, indulgent weekends.

 All Paris’d out?
 Mosey over to Montpellier

 Vibrant Montpellier – as grand as Paris, but far more manageable in size – is served by plenty of low-cost flights, making it an easy option for a quick escape across the Channel.
-Its honey-coloured lanes are lined with gourmet restaurants, chic shops and some fantastic boutique hotels (try Domaine de Verchant or Baudon de Mauny), and there’s no shortage of leafy squares for lazy flaneurs.
+Its honey-coloured lanes are lined with gourmet restaurants, chic shops and some fantastic boutique hotels (try Baudon de Mauny), and there’s no shortage of leafy squares for lazy flaneurs.
 As for culture, you’ll find plenty: art at the revamped Musée Fabre, concerts at the Corum centre, opera on Place de la Comédie, and a calendar of festivals covering everything from jazz to wine.

 Fed up with London?
 Book Bristol instead